AnalystEric/Sales_Analysis_Pizza/README.md

 # <p align="center">Pizza Sales Analysis</p>
 # Project Overview
 Utilise Excel to design an interactive dashboard and MySQL to validate the accuracy of each KPI within the dashboard.
-The objective of the sales analysis is to aid a pizza store in improving its business growth.
+The objective of the sales analysis is to assist a pizza store in improving its business growth.
 ![Screenshot 2023-08-21 at 23 13 30](https://github.com/AnalystEric/Sales_Analysis---Pizza/assets/127030648/0f6ded24-107f-4697-ab34-2533b4212a6d)